-Veerhouse Voda has undertaken this difficult task of rebuilding with proper engineering, quality building materials, and affordability.
+Veerhouse Voda has undertaken this difficult task of rebuilding with proper engineering, quality building materials, hurricane-resistant building materials, and affordability.
 Using Autodesk 3ds Max, Revit, and AutoCAD to develop its structures, the company designs and reshapes lightweight steel frames that fit together like LEGOs.

 Veerhouse Voda started using expanded polystyrene—a recyclable, environmentally friendly type of Styrofoam—as a brace between the steel because it has insulating properties that help regulate the temperature inside.
 The company also uses a special concrete mortar on the outside of the expanded polystyrene, strengthening the structure further.